asuzukosi/ModularTransformer/README.md

 ### Advanced Usage

-"Refer to the [documentation](link-to-documentation) for in-depth instructions and advanced features."
+Refer to the [documentation](link-to-documentation) for in-depth instructions and advanced features.

 ## Features

-- "Modular building blocks for transformer architectures."
+- Modular building blocks for transformer architectures.
-- "Highly customizable for specific use cases."
+- Highly customizable for specific use cases.
-- "Well-documented with usage examples."
+- Well-documented with usage examples.
-- "Designed for simplicity and ease of use."
+- Designed for simplicity and ease of use.

 ## Contributing

-"Contributions are welcome.
-Follow our [contribution guidelines](link-to-contribution-guidelines)."
+Contributions are welcome.
+Follow our [contribution guidelines](link-to-contribution-guidelines).

 ## License

-"This project is licensed under the [MIT License](link-to-license)."
+This project is licensed under the [MIT License](link-to-license).

-"For more details, visit our full documentation at [link-to-documentation]."
+For more details, visit our full documentation at [link-to-documentation].